mriddle/mriddle/README.md

 I am:

 🔭 Working on improving the reliability and scalability of systems at Zendesk.
-Talking points include dual booting, unique IDs of systems at scale, horizontal sharding, circtuit breakers or query killing.
+Talking points Rails upgrades (with dual booting 🙌), unique IDs when it comes to systems at scale, horizontal sharding, circtuit breakers, query killing, and more.

 🌱 Learning how to lead and grow a team.